Philogy/philogy.github.io/_drafts/2023-01-30-defi-accounting-for-noobs.md

 by programmers note you don't need to know how to code to be able to use beancount.

-If you choose to go with VS Code you should install the Beancount plugin, it'll give you syntax highlighting, auto alignment, auto completion and more to make it even easier to manage your entries.
+If you choose to go with VS Code you should install the Beancount plugin, it'll give you syntax highlighting, auto alignment, auto-completion, and more to make it even easier to manage your entries.

 ![Beancount VS Code Plugin](/assets/images/beancount-vscode-plugin.png)